Managing Funding Plans and Client Funding Periods

 Funding Periods are used to manage defined funding allocations within a Funding Plan, such as monthly, quarterly, or annual periods, for specific Funding Components.

-All new PACE NDIS Direct Funding records can now be configured as Funding Period records:
+Updating Existing PACE NDIS Direct Funding records to a Funding Period record

-Existing PACE NDIS Direct Funding records can also be configured to be Funding Period records, provided they are linked to a Funding Plan.
+Existing PACE NDIS Direct Funding records can also be configured to be Funding Period records, provided they are linked to a Funding Plan as part of the update.

 This must be linked to a 'Funding Plan' record: